adg88lu/LBdantonML/README.md

 # Train.
 Predict.
 Optimize.
 Repeat.

 We provide intelligent machine learning solutions, designed to integrate into your existing workflows seamlessly —
-from algorithm development to full-system deployment — plug-and-play.
+from algorithm development to full-system deployment — plug-and-play

 ---